kbm2108/AWS_Cloud/README.md

-# This file contains all the documentations of work being done on AWS
+# This file contains all the documentations of projects being done on AWS